ls-1801/scheduler-interface/README.md

 > helm install -n test-namespace --create-namespace  esi .

+#### Notes:

-**Note**: The namespace also needs to be adjusted inside the value.yaml.
+The namespace also needs to be adjusted inside the value.yaml.
 Currently, most of the Interface uses the Helm Releases Namespace.
 However, the Flink and Spark Operator need to be instructed which namespace to watch for Applications.

+The Spark-Operator Service account is dependent on the release name.
+The Service account is specified inside the BatchJob Manifest and may need to be adjusted if the `SparkApplication` fails due to the service account not existing.
+If the installation uses the `esi` release name the spark operator service account is called `esi-spark-operator`

 ### Evaluation setup